mitin001/blog/2025/10/07/wikipedia_editor_may_lack_a_mechanism_to_communicative_effectively.md

 ## What to say to someone turning in chatbot-generated text for work?

-Something along the lines of, "If you have a cognitive disability, trying to overcome it with AI is not a good strategy.
+Something along the lines of, "You seem to be outsourcing your cognitive function to AI.
+If you have a cognitive disability, trying to overcome it with AI is not a good strategy.
 AI is not an effective communicator.
 AI-generated text is disruptive in discussions."
 This is how a Wikipedian reacts to a user who have chosen to filter all of his communication with the community through an LLM chatbot.

 > If they are unable to communicate using unaided cognition, and the technical adjunct they're using to assist them is also ineffective at communicating in a way in which our OI editors can interact, their contributions are having the effect of being disruptive.